Democrats unveil $3 trillion Covid relief package and plan to vote this week

 The legislation, which allocates more funding for state and local governments, coronavirus testing, and a new round of direct payments to Americans, sets up an immediate clash with the Republican-controlled Senate, where leaders have said another round of emergency funding is not yet needed.

-Democrats released the 1,815-page legislative text of the bill Tuesday afternoon and House Speaker Nancy Pelosi plans to deliver a statement at 3 p.m.
-ET from the US Capitol about its introduction.
+Democrats released the 1,815-page legislative text of the bill Tuesday afternoon and House Speaker Nancy Pelosi spoke from the US Capitol after its introduction.

+Pelosi took aim at congressional Republicans who have argued that it would be better to first evaluate how already-enacted aid is implemented before moving ahead with another relief bill.

+"For the families who are suffering though, hunger doesn't take a pause, rent doesn't take a pause, bills don't take a pause, the hardship of losing a job or tragically losing a loved one doesn't take a pause," Pelosi said, describing the crisis as "a historic challenge" and "momentous opportunity for us to meet the needs of the American people, to save their lives, their livelihoods and our democracy."

 But Senate Republican leaders warned Pelosi that the new bill is dead on arrival even before it was formally unveiled.